ap0nia/trpc-svelte-toolbox/www/docs/typedoc/trpc-sveltekit/functions/createTRPCRequestHandler.md

 # createTRPCRequestHandler()

-Create `RequestHandler` function for SvelteKit `+server.ts`, e.g. GET, POST, etc. e.g. Default file location `src/routes/trpc/[...path]/+server.ts`
+Create a `RequestHandler` for SvelteKit `+server.ts`, e.g. GET, POST, etc.
+Example file location: `src/routes/api/trpc/[...trpc]/+server.ts`

- If endpoint isn't provided, it will be inferred from the pathname. e.g. if pathname is '/api/trpc/,a,b,c', where '/a,b,c' are params, the endpoint will be '/api/trpc'
+ If `endpoint` isn't specified, it will be inferred from the pathname. e.g. if pathname is '/api/trpc/,a,b,c', where '/a,b,c' are params, the endpoint should be calculated as '/api/trpc'

 ## Signature